Thattukada Style Chicken Fry / Kerala Chicken Fry

 You can find it in all the main streets of Kerala, near Bus stops or major junctions where you can always see a crowd gathering to relish the delicacies.
 It is usually open from evening till midnight or till the food gets over; the aroma is the main attraction of these food joints.During my childhood, I was often attracted by these shops; the aroma was so irresistible but my mother never allowed as she was always apprehensive about the hygienic factor of these shops.
 In those times, ladies never ate near these shops, it was mostly a male dominated area.
 Instead, we would relish the Parotta and Chicken fry parcels bought from these shops.

 This recipe for Thattukada Style Chicken Fry calls for whole red chillies, crushed ginger and garlic along with other spices and coconut oil for the exact taste and aroma.
+You can substitute red chillies with dried Kanthari chilli for making it more pungent.
+Try my special hot kanthari Chicken if you like it hot.
 For best results, marinate for 4 to 6 hours before deep frying.
 Kids love this Thattukada Style Chicken Fry and finish off every bit of the crumbs.
 You can have it as starters or serve it with Parotta, Rotis, Naan, Pulao or Rice.
 Recreate this Thattukada Style Chicken Fry at home and see it disappear within no time.

 |Chicken||: 500 gms|